Caleb Ekuban: Loan at Trabzonspor

-On 29 August 2018, Ekuban joined Turkish Süper Lig side Trabzonspor on a season long loan.
+On 29 August 2018, Ekuban joined Süper Lig side Trabzonspor on a season long loan.
 Ekuban made his debut coming on for Hugo Rodallega against Galatasaray in the 86th minute on 1 September 2018, scoring on his debut in a 4–0 victory.
 This goal held significance for some Leeds United fans due to a rivalry with the Turkish side Galatasaray.
 Ekuban was praised after scoring an emotional goal for Trabzonspor in a 2–0 win against Kayserispor after playing after the passing of his mother, the goal sparked an emotional celebration with his team-mates as he burst into tears.

 On 19 December 2018, Ekuban took his tally to 5 goals in all competitions, after scoring a brace in a 5–0 win over Sivas Belediyespor in the Turkish Cup.
 He scored his 6th goal of the season against İstanbul Başakşehir on 20 January 2019 in a 4–2 defeat.